 Once you’ve placed your order you’ll be sent an email with a link for you to download your purchase.
-If you need help transferring the audio files to your mobile, we have set out some step by step instructions to play the series on your iPad or iPhone.
+If you need help transferring the audio files to your mobile, we have set out some step by step instructions to play the series on your Android, iPad or iPhone.

 Please Note: The CD Set is currently unavailable.